Heartleaf Philodendron Brown Tips — Causes and Fixes

 - 1

 Increase ambient humidity around the plant.
 A small humidifier running nearby is the most effective method.
-Group plants together for a micro-humidity boost.
-A pebble tray with water beneath the pot adds some humidity.
+Grouping several plants together creates a modest micro-humidity boost around all of them, and a pebble tray with water sitting beneath (not touching) the pot adds a smaller but real amount of local humidity.

 - 2